 So that’s why it is so fun.
 That’s why it’s working so well because it takes years to bring this together.
 It took years to have this blended mentality that is working for us.
 And it has the best of all the worlds.

 What do you think FLUID expresses about the way we work at Base22?

 It’s not just a matter of having the technical skills.
 FLUID is more about how to organize different domains between all the different phases and who’s going to do what and when.
-The customers are impressed because it is incredible – many companies, they don’t usually implement a methodology.
-They tried to enforce a single methodology instead of thinking outside of the box and say, wait a minute, we should just use this from this methodology and use just this part of this other methodology.
+The customers are impressed because it is incredible – many companies don’t usually implement a methodology.
+They tried to enforce a single methodology instead of thinking outside of the box and saying, wait a minute, we should just use this from this methodology and use just this part of this other methodology.

 Thinking outside the box and doing something highly customized for how we work, based on the research on the market and based on our own experience, gave us the perfect recipe for our own projects.
-I have seen many companies try to do it, but they are not successful.
+I have seen many companies try to do it, but they are unsuccessful.
 If you follow this recipe, you end up with a delicious dish.